About Solid Carbon

 Felix Pretis

 Responding to climate change-related disasters—heat waves, extreme storms, coastal retreat, wildfires, ocean acidification, loss of drinking water and mass migrations—costs hundreds of billions of dollars globally.
-Advancing Solid Carbon to a demonstration phase will accelerate Canada’s climate action plan by putting the nation on a path to attain its goal of net-zero emissions before 2050.
+Solid Carbon responds to the urgent need for credible carbon removal and supports Canada’s climate action plan’s goal of net-zero emissions before 2050.
 The next decade will see carbon removal become a mainstream industry and a global economic opportunity.
-By leveraging the federal government’s 15-year investment in Ocean Networks Canada’s infrastructure, Canada is uniquely positioned to take the lead in this evolving, but rapidly growing industry.
-Taking such a leadership role, Canada will instill confidence in its citizens, voters, businesses and their customers’ that, with our global partners, we can meet the 1.5-degree Celsius climate scenario requirements.
+By leveraging the Solid Carbon team’s expertise and Ocean Networks Canada’s infrastructure as a Major Research Facility, Canada is uniquely positioned to take the early lead.

 In the News